amrit110/amrit110/README.md

 - 😒  But it turns out, people are going to build and use technology in good and bad ways regardless of whether we like it or not.
 - 😄  I like to understand the people building technology, growing teams, mentoring and helping others define their career paths.
 - 👻  In my spare time, I like to read, watch TV, bike or play tennis.
-- 🏥 I'm currently building software along with AI to help solve problems in healthcare.
+- 🏥 I'm currently building tools in the intersection of AI and everything else.

 **My bread and butter:**